 I am currently a member of the autonomous vehicles group at NVIDIA Corporation working on the NVIDIA DRIVE platform.
 Our team is focused on methods and algorithms for localization of self-driving cars to high-definition (HD) maps.
 Our work is available as a part of NVIDIA DRIVE software.

-Prior to joining NVIDIA, I was a student in the Department Computer Science at the University of Central Florida (UCF) working under the supervision of Dr. Joseph LaViola.
-My research areas of interest are human-computer interaction (HCI) and computer vision.
-My research was focused on visualization, sketch-based user interfaces as well as gesture and action recognition.
+Concurrently, I am a PhD candidate in the Department Computer Science at the University of Central Florida (UCF) working under the supervision of Dr. Joseph LaViola.
+My research is focused on deep recurrent neural networks (RNN) for gesture recognition and synthesis (yes, I’m working full-time and doing a PhD at the same time! 🙂 ).

-Prior to joining UCF, I was a student and graduate teaching assistant in the Department of Computer Science at Brock University working under the supervision of Dr. Brian Ross.
+Prior to that, I was a student and graduate teaching assistant in the Department of Computer Science at Brock University working under the supervision of Dr. Brian Ross.
 My master’s research was focused on real-time and automatic object classification and tracking using genetic programming (GP) and NVIDIA CUDA.

 I received my bachelor’s degree in Computer Engineering as the top student from Sheikhbahaee University, Esfahan, Iran in 2011.